AV-Text/AVX/README.md

 AV-Engine is an in-process .NET 8 assembly.
 It uses standard C# interfaces for parameters and the return types.
 However, the assembly also obfuscates calls to native C++ libraries as shown in Figure 1 (This simplifies usage for any downstream .NET client).
 Once a Quelle object model (aka blueprint) is obtained for the search from the Blueprint-Blue library, it is serialized to JSON and passed to AVX-Search.
 Details about the input [JSON] object-model, aka "blueprint", can be found in the next section, with additional details to be found in the [Quelle-AVX specification](https://github.com/kwonus/Quelle/blob/main/Quelle-AVX.md).

 All requests to the C++ TClientManager require the two-part client_id [GUID]: this mitigates possible attempts at object hijacking.
-While object hijacking within an in-process DLL is a deep security concern.
+While object hijacking within an in-process DLL is <u>not</u> a deep security concern.
 This hierarchy is designed to also serve REST requests via the AV-API ASP.Net services.
-Object validation, by requiring the GUID of the calling client, will become a useful safeguard.
+By requiring the GUID of the calling client, object safeguarding is already in place for later development on the roadmap.
 In short, accessing the (TQuery*) cast via the queries map is not possible, without first supplying the correct client GUID that was used for the original object instantiation.
+This validation is in addition to any safeguarding on the REST service itself.
+To be clear, object hijacking is not really a concern for in-proc usage; instead, it becomes a useful safegard once it is invokable via a REST API (as depicted in Figure 4-2).

 ### Development Roadmap